Emilio Bozzi is born in Milan.

 The traditional brass head badge of Alberto da Guissano is replaced with a waterslide decal on most models, and is eliminated from production by the early seventies.

-The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape.
+The long-standing Legnano logo on the down tube in the shape of an elongated oval is changed to a parallelogram shape with the exception of some Roma models through to about 1973 – 1974.

-Brazed on threaded boss for the Universal 61 centerpull rear cable stop on the back of the seat lug is suspended.
+Brazed on threaded boss for the Universal 61 centerpull rear cable stop on the back of the seat lug is starting to disappear.

-First year for the Olimpiade Record Specialissima, the new top road model for Legnano as the Roma Olimpiade designation is phased out.
+First year for the Olimpiade Record Specialissima, the new top road model for Legnano replacing the Roma Olimpiade.

 Last reported use of the Universal 61 centerpull brakes.